 Instructions

-- Allow to cool for at least 10 minutes before serving.
+- Remove from the oven and let cool on the baking sheet for at least 10 minutes before serving.

 I was lucky enough to eat these Blackberry scones that Megan shared with me.
 They are super delicious…and great to know they are healthy.
 And the study abroad story to go with them is truly memorable!